-Summer is slowly fading away, trying to warm us with its last rays of sunshine, before chilly evenings remind us of the season to come … and help us to reminiscence about the best days of the past months … and its discoveries in urban arts and culture – like the appeareance of hamburg based music/art project BARABASS, the most exciting band coming out of this city in 2005.
+Summer is slowly fading away, trying to warm us with its last rays of sunshine, before chilly evenings remind us of the season to come … and help us to reminiscence about the best days of the past months … and its discoveries in urban arts and culture – like the appearance of Hamburg based music/art project Barabass, the most exciting band coming out of this city in 2005.

-Sung in russian language, the songs of Barabass are telling stories from weird liaisons between cats and pirates, the flash-burning of gasoline-doused rubber dolls, or tramatic sequences of orgies.
+Sung in Russian language, the songs of Barabass are telling stories from weird liaisons between cats and pirates, the flash-burning of gasoline-doused rubber dolls, or traumatic sequences of orgies.

 Even though an album is in the making, there is only one way to fully experience the spectacle that is Barabass: by seeing them live.
 Wearing Sailor-Suits, the three male members of the band are accompanied by beautiful and always dressed up Lisa Alisa, wearing a white fluffy fox-costume, or elegantly long cut sailor-dresses, the latest being painted onto by Australian Design-Collective Rinzen.

 Behind the mask-wearing Lisa Alisa (a snow-fox in Tolstoy’s book), hides Hamburgs finest record-spinning musician, Kuku Sina Portnova, well known for her experimental underground dj-sets.
 Together with Barabass’ Russian lead singer Rodion Levin, she also performs as Walther Makarov.